Cyber Monday and Black Friday may be over but San Diegans are still finding deals

 “I would encourage you to look at the coupon sharing websites.
 Look through offers you get in your mailbox and combine those with sales,” said Colin Campbell, University of San Diego, Assistant Marketing Professor.

-Coupon sharing websites such as Slick Deals, Hip2Save and Tada and credit card companies offer savings.
+Coupon sharing websites such as Slick Deals, Hip2Save and Tada as well as credit card companies offer savings.

 “Look online at credit card accounts and see if there are coupons and that you can use there,” said Campbell.

-Online sales tracker Adobe Analytics says between Black Friday and Cyber Monday online sales took a slight dip this year, earlier deals are one of the reasons for flat sales.
+Online sales tracker Adobe Analytics said between Black Friday and Cyber Monday, online sales took a slight dip this year, earlier deals are one of the reasons for flat sales.

 “I feel like the online promotions are still valid in the store.
 I haven't seen any that I have missed out on, they are still going,” said Jones.